nobody246/scql/README.md

 I wrote this to check out what I can do with macros, and write MySQL queries as Chicken Scheme s-expressions so I get syntax highlighting and some extra compile time error checking.

+I had fun making this, but this looks better https://bitbucket.org/DerGuteMoritz/ssql.

 # syntax abbreviations
 select-distinct, select, from , join, where, having, group-by , order-by, limit, insert, delete commands can respectively be abbreviated to sel-distinct ,sel, fr, jo, wh, ha, gr-by or-by, lim, ins, del